Yago/Cortana/README.md

-**Developement stopped, to benefit of [Toolbox](http://frontend.github.io/toolbox/) generator.
-Feel free to fork and keep maintaining :wink:**
+**!Developement stopped, to benefit of [Toolbox](http://frontend.github.io/toolbox/) generator!** Feel free to fork and keep maintaining :wink:

 #Cortana : a sexy Hologram theme